e-apostolidis/RL-DiVTS/README.md

 ```bash
 python model/main.py --split_index N --n_epochs E --batch_size B --video_type 'dataset_name' --exp ID
 ```
 where, `N` refers to the index of the used data split, `E` refers to the number of training epochs, `B` refers to the batch size, `dataset_name` refers to the name of the used dataset, and `ID` refers to index of the folder that will be used for storing the analysis results (default naming format: expID).
-E.g. for the _first_ data split of _OVP_ dataset, a batch of _40_ videos (full-batch) and _100_ training epochs, stored in the _exp10_ folder
+For example, to run an experiment using the _first_ data split of the _OVP_ dataset, a batch of _40_ videos (full-batch), for _100_ training epochs, and store the analysis results in the _exp10_ folder, execute the following command
 ```bash
 python model/main.py --split_index 0 --n_epochs 100 --batch_size 40 --video_type 'OVP' --exp 10
 ```